buzzqw/TUS/OBSS/OBSSv2-eng.md

 The new races, unlike humans, already possessed the knowledge to create these unique objects and have continued to produce them.

 In the century that has passed, part of the knowledge to create magic items has been learned by Elves, Dwarves, and Gnomes and partly by the Patrons themselves.
 Humans have begun to build fantastic objects themselves, although some of the most precious treasures remain in the terrifying gothic cathedrals and elven cities or in the infinite mines that are the homes of dwarves.

+> Treasure is any movable thing of value, hidden or buried, of which no one can prove to be the owner.
+(Italian Civil Code)

 As a Narrator, take advantage of the knowledge that an elderly elven wizard might have, to involve the characters in adventures to recover rare ingredients, legendary spells, mythical objects... and learn such an ancient and different culture.